-Enhancing Urban Flood Resilience and Equity in Urban Coastal Communities through the Co-Design of Community Capitals
+Enhancing Urban Flood Resilience and Equity in Coastal Communities through the Co-Design of Community Capitals

 Climate change poses a great threat to urban coastal communities.